This website uses modern construction techniques, which may not render correctly in your old browser.

 Take in the incredible views of the Great Pyramids of Giza while enjoying a delicious lunch at the 9 Pyramids Lounge

-At the 9 Pyramids Lounge, we’re treated to delicious Middle Eastern cuisine, but the best bit?
+At the 9 Pyramids Lounge, be treated to delicious Middle Eastern cuisine, but the best bit?
 The view!
 This unique restaurant is unlike anything you’ve been to before.
 Offering panoramic views of the majestic pyramids surrounded by desert, the pictures you’ll take here are guaranteed to be incredible.

 Please note: The Grand Egyptian Museum partially opened in October 2024.
 Your visit will include main galleries currently available to the public.
-We will also continue to visit the Egyptian Museum, where Tutankhamun’s collection still is displayed, until the GEM’s official opening date.
+Bunnik will also continue to visit the Egyptian Museum, where Tutankhamun’s collection still is displayed, until the GEM’s official opening date.
 This date will be announced by the Government of Egypt in the near future.

-Cairo - Alexandria
+Day 4 | Cairo - Alexandria

-Alexandria - El Alamein - Cairo
+Day 5 | Alexandria - El Alamein - Cairo

-Our journey takes us westward through the winding dunes along the Mediterranean coast, following the historic path of Field Marshal Montgomery to El Alamein.
+Your journey takes you westward through the winding dunes along the Mediterranean coast, following the historic path of Field Marshal Montgomery to El Alamein.
 This coastal town is steeped in history and was once the site of two pivotal battles between British and Axis forces during World War II.
 These battles became a crucial turning point in World War II’s North African campaign, with the Allied forces then able to invade Italy.

 Special Experience